TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Ctrl/Index.rst

          The field name pointed to should be a single value selector box (maxitems <=1) saving its value into an integer field in the database.

+         Also see the :ref:`Frontend Localization Guide <t3l10n:core-support-tca>` for a discussion about the effects of this property (and other TCA properties) on the localization process.

    Scope
          Proc. / Display